Pranav186/Mechanics-of-Robotic-Manipulators/README.md

-Collection of programming based projects of the course 'Mechanics of Robot Manipulators'
+Collection of programming based projects of the course 'Mechanics of Robotic Manipulators'